 This award is open to a single council or where appropriate a partnership of councils, or a council-owned company.
 Private sector partners can enter on a council’s behalf, with the permission of the council itself.

 Councils have a major role in creation to securing local growth, both in their own right and as partners of local enterprise partnerships and (in some cases) as members of combined authorities.
 This award is intended to highlight the key roles that councils play in driving growth.
 This can be in relation to, for example, infrastructure, housing, their regulatory responsibilities, their role as employers and purchasers of services and in supporting local businesses.
 Winners need to demonstrate their success in building a partnership with employers and investors.

 Submissions should focus on:

-- How the council is working with the LEP and other local partners, including where appropriate through a devolution agreement and combined authority;
+- Explaining how the council is working with local partners, potentially including LEP, combined authority and business.

-- The council’s relationship with local businesses and its use of business intelligence to inform its activities;
+- The council’s use of business intelligence to inform its activities;

 - How all relevant council services respond to the needs of business;

 - The key programmes and initiatives the council is pursuing;